-On October 30, 2018, the Company announced that its Board of Directors has approved a new share repurchase program providing for the repurchase of up to \$150 million of the Company's outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR") with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (the "2018 Share Repurchase Program").
+On October 30, 2018, the Company announced that its Board of Directors has approved a new share repurchase program providing for the repurchase of up to \$150 million of the Company's outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR") with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
 In connection with its approval of the 2018 Share Repurchase Program, the Board terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
-During the fourth quarter of 2018, we repurchased 1,000,134 shares of outstanding common stock for \$50 million pursuant to the ASR.
+As of June 30, 2019, the Company has repurchased an aggregate of 2,855,316 shares of common stock for \$168.9 million.